Nearly every LGBTQ+ teenager in the United States has been bullied, according to new research.

 These findings are "particularly important" in the pandemic, the study noted, as cyberbullying rises and many young people no longer have access to in-person support groups.
 Researchers recommend that educators "host virtual GSA meetings and utilize online learning platforms to continue to foster social inclusion for adolescents at risk for victimization."

 The Trevor Project also provides a number of resources for LGBTQ+ young people who need to talk, including its 24/7 TrevorLifeline (866-488-7386), TrevorChat, and TrevorText programs.
-The nonprofit has reported experienced record surges of those services during the pandemic.
+The nonprofit has experienced record surges in use of those services during the pandemic.
 Learn more at TheTrevorProject.org.